JerryI/wljs-docs/docs/frontend/Cell types/Markdown.md

 ```

 :::note
-Files can be remote or local (in the notebook folder). __Try to drag and drop any image inside markdown cell__
+Files can be remote or local (in the notebook folder). __Try dragging and dropping any image into a markdown cell.__
 :::

 ### Drawings
-We use an amazing [Excalidraw](https://excalidraw.com/) editor for any complex drawings right inside the markdown input cell.
-Try to type
+We use the amazing [Excalidraw](https://excalidraw.com/) editor for complex drawings, right inside a markdown input cell.
+Try typing:

 ```markdown
 .md